OssyObas88/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-PALMORA-GROUP-HR-CASE-STUDY/README.md

 - **Implement inclusive policies** encouraging gender disclosure (with privacy)
 - **Standardize rating systems** to reduce bias in performance assessment
 - **Use dashboards regularly** to monitor improvements
--	Implement equitable pay practices, focusing on regions and departments with the largest disparities.
+-	**Implement equitable pay practices**, focusing on regions and departments with the largest disparities.
--	Develop gender inclusion programs and encourage voluntary gender disclosure with privacy assurance.
+-	**Develop gender inclusion programs** and encourage voluntary gender disclosure with privacy assurance.
--	Review and standardize performance evaluation criteria to avoid potential bias.
+-	**Review and standardize performance** evaluation criteria to avoid potential bias.
--	Use dashboard insights regularly to track improvements and support evidence-based HR planning.
+-	**Use dashboard insights** regularly to track improvements and support evidence-based HR planning.
-- This analysis equips Palmoria Group with the knowledge to transition toward a more inclusive, fair, and compliant workplace culture.
+- **This analysis equips Palmoria Group** with the knowledge to transition toward a more inclusive, fair, and compliant workplace culture.